 Have you considered doggie daycare?
-Some dogs are happy at large public daycare centers, but there's very little mental stimulation.
+Some young dogs are happy at large public daycare centers, but there's very little mental stimulation.
 They can be very loud and stressful with so many dog personalities squeezed together in a small space, and there are no natural smells or sounds.
 And you usually have to handle drop off and pick up.

 Instead, send your dog for a long hike in the woods with a relaxed, confident handler and a small group of dogs who will become comfortable playmates.
 They don't really form a "pack," they're more like a

 jolly crowd.
 Just like people are more comfortable with their friends, dogs play hardest with others that they know well and can trust.
 It helps a young dog relax, an adult dog be content, and keeps an older

 dog fit and supple.